Transporting concrete panels

-You must not loading directly onto steel decks or steel A-frames without appropriate friction material in place.
+You must not load directly onto steel decks or steel A-frames without appropriate friction material in place.

 Always consider increasing friction between concrete panels by using wood or rubber material.

-When loads settle, the lashings may loosen and cause a large reduction in tension.
-The tension in lashings should always be checked soon after moving off, and then regularly during the journey.
+When loads settle, the lashings may loosen.
+Check the tension soon after moving off, and then regularly during the journey.

 A-frames must be designed to withstand the loads and forces which may act on the frame system during loading, transportation and unloading.